YounGoat/nodejs.urx/README.md

 ##  Description

 Verify the availability of URLs in supplied document. __urx__ will try to request the URLs one by one.
 By default, those responsed successfully with statusCode >= 200 and < 400 will be marked with check sign √ (U+221A) and followed with the statusCode, the others will be marked cross sign × (U+00D7) and followed with statusCode or error message if no response available.
-You may also customise requesting gestures and define expected responses, see [Customise Request and Response](#customise-request-and-response).
+You may also customise requesting gestures and define expected responses, see [API](#api) or [Supported Text Formatting](#supported-text-formatting).

 ##	ToC